allanjales/tag-probe/README.md

 # Tag & Probe Fitting

-> Fitting for tag &amp; probe project
+> Tag &amp; probe efficiency calculus project
-> Teste pelo git

 ## Note

 Link to our [Google Drive](https://drive.google.com/drive/folders/1KZ0OyHnHObX_z6l_ZQ3LN4n7lWHzJ9Fy).

 ## Necessary files and preparation

+Note: Some steps below are now outdate.
+We are working on data file.

 The analysed datas are from this file:
 * [DoubleMu_data_ntuples.tar]() (It is not the one on Google Drive.
 I need to replace)